-Infante James (with 12 middle names) was second in line to become the King of Spain.
+Infante Jaime (with 11 middle names, d.1975) was second in line to become the King of Spain.
 He became deaf from a botched medical operation in pre-lingual childhood, and remained mute.
 He was well educated, and could read three languages.
 At the age of 25 he renounced his and his heirs' claim to the throne because of his deafness, and acquired the title Duke of Segovia.
 By convoluted links which we are still trying to untangle, he became, in the eyes of some, the Duke of Anjou and legal heir to the inactive throne of France.

 in that respect on our Page 18.

 The "Splendid Deception"